Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 * RESPONSE, which measures the duration of a process in seconds.
 * Error, which is a percentage between 0 and 100.

-### Plase keep in mind that once you manually change a query, that you can save the changes you made, on the Touchpoint configuration.
+Please keep in mind that once you manually change a query, that you can chose to save the changes you made, on the Touchpoint configuration.

 ![image](screenshots/touchpoint_save.png)